 Peru ex-leader Toledo loses bid to stop extradition from US

-SAN FRANCISCO (AP) — A U.S. federal court on Wednesday denied an appeal by former Peruvian President Alejandro Toledo Manrique to stop his extradition to his native country to face charges he accepted millions of dollars in bribes as part of a mammoth corruption scandal involving officials across Latin America.
+SAN FRANCISCO (AP) — A U.S. appeals court panel on Wednesday denied an appeal by former Peruvian President Alejandro Toledo Manrique to stop his extradition to face charges he accepted millions of dollars in bribes as part of a mammoth corruption scandal in which four of Peru’s ex-presidents have been implicated.

-Toledo, 77, had filed for a stay on his extradition pending a legal challenge to the U.S. State Department’s decision to send him back to Peru, where he is accused of taking $20 million in bribes from Odebrecht, a giant Brazilian construction company that has admitted to U.S. authorities that it bribed officials to win contracts throughout the region.
+Toledo, 77, is accused of taking $20 million in bribes from Odebrecht, a giant Brazilian construction company that has admitted to U.S. authorities that it bribed officials to win contracts throughout Latin America for decades.
+He had sought a stay on his extradition pending a legal challenge to the U.S. State Department’s decision to send him back to Peru.

+Toledo, who was Peru’s president in 2001-2006, was arrested in July 2019 at his home in Menlo Park, California.
+He was initially held in solitary confinement at the Santa Rita Jail about 40 miles (60 kilometers) east of San Francisco, but was released in 2020 because of the COVID-19 pandemic.
+He has been under house arrest since then.

-U.S. officials said the U.S. Marshals Service would move to turn Toledo, who was Peru’s president in 2001-2006, over to Peruvian authorities.
-It was not clear when that might happen.
+The judge in the extradition case, Thomas Hixson, revoked Toledo’s bail Wednesday and ordered him to surrender to U.S. marshals in San Francisco by 9 a.m.
+Friday to be returned to jail, at the request of U.S. Attorney Ismail Ramsey.
+Ramsey said that the U.S. Marshals Service would move to turn him over to Peruvian authorities.
+But when that might happen was unclear.

 The Odebrecht corruption scandal has shaken Peru’s politics, with nearly every living former president now on trial or under investigation.